Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Round Order

 The Warden will telegraph the most likely actions taken by NPCs or monsters.
-When the players have declared their plans, all actions are resolved simultaneously.
+Players act before their opponents.
 If there is a chance that the PCs are surprised at the start of combat, they have to make a DEX save in order to act in the first round.

+#### Attacking in Melee

+First, the target decides whether to fight back or to dodge, then the attacker makes a STR save.

+If the target chose to *fight back*, they make a STR save with a -20 modifier to their STR.
+If both succeed, the character with the highest result hits the opponent.
+You only hit the opponent on a successful STR save.

+If the target chose to *dodge*, they make a DEX save with a +20 modifier to their DEX.
+If both succeed, the attacker hits the target only if their result is higher.
+On a hit, roll the weapon’s damage, subtract the opponent’s armor and reduce the opponent’s HP by the remaining total.
+A critical hit from the attacker deals full damage plus another roll for weapon damage.

+A monster’s hit chance and damage are usually listed in their description.

-#### Attacking
+#### Attacking with a Firearm

-The attacker rolls their weapon damage and subtracts the target's armor, then deals the remaining total to their opponent's HP.
-If the attacker used a weapon with a magazine, they mark off the appropriate number of shots from their magazine.
-Unarmed attacks do 1d4 damage.
+Mark off the appropriate number of shots from the magazine and hit your target on a successful WIL save.

+The target may choose to *dive for cover*, forfeiting their next round and rolling a DEX save.
+On a success, the attacker rolls twice and takes the worse result.

 #### Multiple Shots from a Pistol